argoproj/argo-cd/docs/operator-manual/rbac.md

 corresponds to the `action` path `action/extensions/DaemonSet/restart`.
 If the resource is not under a group (for example, Pods or ConfigMaps), then the path will be `action//Pod/action-name`.

-The following permission allows the user to perform any action on the DaemonSet resources, as well as the `maintenance-off` action on a Pod:
+The following policies allows the user to perform any action on the DaemonSet resources, as well as the `maintenance-off` action on a Pod:

 ```csv
 p, example-user, applications, action//Pod/maintenance-off, default/*, allow